-Tie your hiking boots' shoelaces and put on your adventure hat because Sólheimajökull glacier will blow your mind.
+Tie your hiking boots and put on your adventure hat because Sólheimajökull glacier will blow your mind.
 You'll feel like you have landed on the moon walking on ice and volcanic ash.
-We'll provide you with ice axes and basic ice climbing techniques for you to chop them as you rise from the blue wall of a glacier crevasse.
+We'll provide you with ice axes and basic ice climbing techniques for you to climb up as you rise from the ice wall of a glacier crevasse.

-✓ Hike on Sólheimajökull Glacier, ✓ Climb an ice wall, ✓ Views of Ice Formations, ✓ Small Group Experience, … and more
+✓ Hike on Sólheimajökull Glacier ✓ Climbing an ice wall ✓ Views of Ice Formations ✓ Small Group Experience

 Are you ready for the adventure?

 Challenge yourself on your trip to Iceland and experience natural wonders that look like they are out of this planet while doing good workout in the fresh air of the Icelandic mountains.
 Sólheimajökull is an outlet glacier of Mýrdalsjökull, the 4th biggest glacier in Iceland and looks like you are walking on the moon.
 Climb a wall of ice mixed with volcanic ash from eruptions.

 The tour begins when you meet your guide in the Sólheimajökull parking lot and get all necessary equipment for the hike: crampons, ice axes, harnesses, helmets and climbing boots.
 Then you will hike for about 15 minutes to the glacier where your guide will explain to you how to put on the crampons and the safety rules for the tour.